limchunyik/wca-psych-sheet-generator/README.md

 - Autocomplete and smart search suggestions for WCA IDs
 - Toggle between single and average sorting
 - Clickable names that redirect to WCA profiles
+- ALlow saving of competitors lists for future use

 ## Data Source